First 3 Year Term

 Laurie is currently an Account Executive with Salesforce, Inc. Prior to her current role, Laurie held various sales and marketing roles within Cisco, AT&T, NCR, and Concord Communications.
 Her career has spanned multiple industries including Finance, Retail, Manufacturing and Education, as well as various technology transformations.
 She has been an active volunteer in both Massachusetts and Connecticut with various non-profit organizations.
 In addition, she volunteers within Cisco to support Women’s advancement in technology and Special Needs initiatives.
 Laurie holds a Master Degree in Marketing from Bentley University in Waltham, MA and a Bachelor of Science degree in Marketing from the University of Connecticut.
 She currently lives in Guilford, CT with her husband Todd and daughter Sofia.
 Sofia has participated in the High Hopes program for 8 years, providing Laurie and Todd a bird’s eye view of the incredible benefits received by participants.

 Todd grew up in Old Lyme and attended Old Lyme High School.
 Todd received a Civil Engineering Degree from Vermont Technical College.
 He married his wife, Becky Machnik, in 1978 and has three sons: Tom, Kevin, and Peter.
 Todd is owner and President of Machnik Bros., Inc., established in 1957, general contractors specializing in site work, underground utilities, seawalls, bridge & dam repair.
-Todd has been a member of the Old Lyme Fire Department since 1970 and has served as an officer for 10 years; Flood & Erosion Control Board for 20 years, 5 years as Chair; the Planning Commission as alternate for 5 years; Trustee of Essex Savings Bank; High Hopes Building & Grounds for 5 years, 2 years as Chair; Southeastern CT Youth Hockey Board and President for 5 years; St. Bernard Hockey Manager for 12 years; and course designer and builder for 5 years, along with Becky Machnik, for Lord Creek Horse Trails.
+Todd has been a member of the Old Lyme Fire Department since 1970 and has served as an Officer for 10 years.
+He has also served on the Town of Lyme Flood & Erosion Control Board for 20 years (5 years as Chair) and served as a Planning Commission Alternate for 5 years.
+Todd is currently a Trustee of Essex Savings Bank and has served on the High Hopes Building & Grounds Committee for 5 years (2 years as Chair.)
+Other committee positions have included: Southeastern CT Youth Hockey Board and President for 5 years; St. Bernard Hockey Manager for 12 years; and, along with Becky Machnik, has been the Lord Creek Horse Trials course designer and builder for 5 years.

 Vicki has spent her 25-year professional career in marketing, communications and website development for Fortune 500 Companies.
 She received her BA from State University of New York after which she continued to study art with the Art Student’s League in NYC.
 Vicki has owned and worked with horses all her life and in 2000 she, her husband Matt, and son, Alex, moved to their horse farm in East Haddam.
 Vicki continues her work as a freelance artist specializing in portraits of animals and botanical studies.